mfrancohrz/MobileViT-Sugarcane/README.md

 ## 🔗 Citation
 If you use this code or the proposed methodology in your research, please cite our manuscript:

-Note: This manuscript is currently under review at The Visual Computer.
+Note: This manuscript is currently under review at Neural Computing and Applications.
 Citation details will be updated upon publication.

 DOI: 10.5281/zenodo.18378230